 - If it is possible, create a MySQL user for each web application or for each role within each web application.
 Within this application assign user privileges only for required commands.
-It can seem tedious but makes sense when it comes to establishing comprehensive security system.
+It can seem tedious but makes sense when it comes to establishing a comprehensive security system.

 - In case remote connections are enabled, specify REQUIRE SSL in the GRANT statement used to set up the user.
 Some exploit scripts don’t work will not work as they don’t have SSL support.
-Moreover, SSL protocol ensures confidentiality of a passport response sequence.
+Moreover, SSL protocol ensures the confidentiality of a passport response sequence.
 You can also establish restrictions based on a client-side certificate that is used to authenticate with SSL.
-Another helpful security measure, knowledge of a password won’t be enough, specified certificate will also be required.
+Another helpful security measure, knowledge of a password won’t be enough, a specified certificate will also be required.

 - Don’t give anyone access to the mysql.user.table (except for the users with root privileges).

 - Disable LOAD DATA LOCAL INFILE command.
 It is a construction that helps to import local files into a table, it has a peculiarity that under certain circumstances can lead to retrieval of /etc/passwd file content.
 Exploit for this has been freely available since 2013.
 Add set-variable=local-infile=0 to the my.cnf file.

 - Get rid of any unused UDF.
 UDFs also pose threats to database security.
 If you see unused UDFs in mysql.func table, remove.

 - If you are using only local connections and there is no need for remote hosts to connect to MySQL, disable TCP/IP connections via the –skip-networking option.